-The New Jersey STEM Innovation Fellowship is an exciting teacher‐leadership program open to experienced elementary teachers and coaches working in New Jersey public schools.
-Educators accepted to the fellowship will receive a $5,000 stipend and join a supportive learning community where they will learn about a research‐based, innovative math teaching routine alongside talented educators from other New Jersey districts and schools.
+The New Jersey STEM Innovation Fellowship is an exciting teacher‐leadership program open to experienced, licensed middle school science teachers working in New Jersey public schools.
+Educators accepted to the fellowship will receive a $5,000 stipend and join a supportive learning community where they will learn about a research‐based, innovative science teaching routine alongside talented educators from other New Jersey districts and schools.

-Carefully read the New Jersey STEM Innovation Fellowship Overview
+Carefully read the New Jersey STEM Innovation Fellowship Overview.

 What you learned;

-What you did differently;
+What you did differently based on the experience;

 How you knew it was effective.

-When the resume and written responses are completed begin the application process here.
+When the resume and written responses are completed, begin the application process here.

-Arrange to have the Letter of Recommendation form completed and submitted by a colleague or coach.
-Deadline for the Letter of Recommendation to be received is March 31 at 11:59 PM (EST)
+Arrange to have theLetter of Reference form completed and submitted by a colleague or coach.
+Deadline for the Letter of Reference to be received is April 22, 2022 at 9:00 PM (EST).

 Dates to Remember

-Mid May 2021: Decision letters sent via email
+Early June - Decision letters sent via email

 June 30, 2022 - Fellowship agreement letter/letter of intent due